 The Delancey UK Chess Challenge is a multi-stage event with a mixture of over the board competitions and online qualification events.

-Once again we’re delighted that the finals (the ‘Terafinal’) will be hosted at Blenheim Palace on the weekend of 15th and 16th October.
+Once again we’re delighted that the finals (the ‘Terafinal’) will be hosted at Blenheim Palace on the weekend of 14th and 15th October.
 Only 60 players in total will qualify for the Terafinal – that is 12 from each age category.
 The Terafinal is an 11 round “All Play All” and is the strongest junior event in the UK calendar.

-Daventry hosted the 2017 and 2019 Terafinal as well as the 2021 Challengers.
-Players qualify for the Challengers via the Gigafinals.
+Players qualify for the Challengers by reaching the qualifying score at one of the Gigafinals.
 Even those qualifying directly to the Terafinal are encouraged to play in the Challengers – one of the strongest junior events in the chess calendar.

 The top three players in each age section will qualify for the Terafinal.

-We have 2 x over-the-board Gigafinals plus an online Gigafinal for added convenience.
+We have 3 x over-the-board Gigafinals plus an online Gigafinal for added convenience.
 From the Gigafinals players can qualify directly to the Terafinal or qualify for the Challengers.
-The over the board Gigafinals take place 9/10 July (Northern) and 23/24 July (Southern) whilst the Online Gigafinal is on 3/4 September.
+The over-the-board Gigafinals take place 24/25 June (Scottish), 1/2 July (Northern) and 22/23 July (Southern) whilst the Online Gigafinal is on 3/4 September.
 The over-the-board Gigafinals are one day events with different age groups competing on different days.
 The Online Gigafinal is a two day event for all age groups.

-The top boy, top girl and next highest ranked player will qualify to the Terafinal.
+The top boy and girl in each section (top 2 boys in the Southern Gigafinal) will qualify directly to the Terafinal.
 All players meeting the qualifying score will qualify for the Challengers.

 Players who have qualified from a Megafinal may enter as many Gigafinals as they like.
 We are encouraging players to play as much chess as possible and all our events are ECF rated and provide valuable experience.